-- 4 medium-sized potatoes, peeling and cut into thin slices (0.5cm thick max)
+- 4 medium-sized potatoes, peeling and cut into very thin slices

 - 3 cloves of garlic

-- Pour cream mix over potato layers – it should sink down into the gaps and reach the top of the potatoes, so they are nicely covered.
+- Take a small, deep oven dish or casserole dish (round or square, both fine) and pour the potatoes and cream into the dish.
+Arrange them so they are well-compacted in layers, and the potato should be pretty much covered by the cream mixture.
 A few bits of potato poking out is fine, but if the whole top layer is exposed then you can add some more cream or milk to stop them from drying out during cooking.

 - Bake the dauphinoise potatoes at 180C for 45 minutes or until the potatoes all feel soft when tested with a knife.
 Then, enjoy!

 These gluten free dauphinoise potatoes are great served with so many dishes.
 Why not try pairing them with my slow-roast honey ham for a proper family feast!